| Clays Ontario | Clays Quebec | Clays Vermont | Blog | Visiting Canada | Visiting USA | Northeast Florida Clubs | Shipping Firearm | Email | ||

 The Lost Target A web-based news service for gun enthusiasts

-7. Postal mail may not be your best option if you need quick turn around for your application.
-It's become the norm to FAX.
-8. At present, ATF WILL NOT notify you when they receive the application.
-9. If you have not received an approved form after six weeks, you may want to call the ATF and ask for the status of your application.
-A small number of sportsmen have reported their applications were not in the system or they were told they had already been sent out weeks ago.
-Your only option may be to re-submit.
+ATF WILL NOT notify you when they receive the application. .
+If you have not received an approved form after five weeks, you may want to call the ATF and ask for the status of your application.
+A small number of sportsmen have reported their applications were not in the system or told they had already been sent out weeks ago.
+Check your SPAM folder before you call!

 |